spine-tools/Spine-Toolbox/docs/source/how_to_run_spineopt.rst

 #.
 Click Ok to close the `Settings` window
 #.
 Back in the main window, select `PlugIns->Install plugin…` from the menu
 #.
 Select `SpineOpt` and click Ok.
 After a short while, a red *SpineOpt Plugin Toolbar* appears on the main window.
+#.
+SpineOpt.jl is ready for action

+.. note:: The *SpineOpt Plugin Toolbar* contains two predefined Tools that make use of SpineOpt.jl. **The SpineOpt Plugin is not a requirement to run SpineOpt.jl**, they are provided just for convenience and as examples to get you started quickly.

 How to run SpineOpt.jl
 ----------------------

-After you have completed the set up phase, do the following to test **SpineOpt.jl**:
+After you have completed the set up phase, do the following to test **SpineOpt.jl** using the SpineOpt Plugin:

+   .. note:: If you want to do something meaningful with SpineOpt.jl, please see e.g. section :ref:`Tutorials`.

 #.
 Make sure you have either opened an existing project or created a new one in Spine Toolbox